 The research will identify effective redesign proposals for the rail environment to address vandalism and its service/passenger impacts.

-This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and is supervised by Dr Selby Coxon.
-The project is being undertaken by Amy Killen and is sponsored by Metro Trains Melbourne and Monash University.
+This project is part of the Sustainable and Effective Public Transport – Graduate Research Industry Partnership (SEPT-GRIP) and was supervised by Dr Selby Coxon.
+The project was undertaken by Amy Killen and sponsored by Metro Trains Melbourne and Monash University.